PCRuniversum/PCRedux/paper/paper.md

 # Summary

-Data having a characteristic sigmoid ('S'-shaped) curves are found in many experiments.
-An example are amplification curve data from quantitative Polyerase Chain Reaction (qPCR) experiments.
-There are numerous software packages for for the analysis of qPCR data.
-In particular, software packages for the statistical computing language R were published [@pabinger_survey_2014, @rodiger_r_2015]. so far, there was no R package, which prepares amplification curve data or extracts curve features for machine learning. `PCRedux` provides tools for importing and working with sigmoid data.
+Data having a sigmoid ('S'-shaped) curves are found in many experiments.
+An example are amplification curve data from quantitative Polyerase Chain Reactions (qPCR).
+The qPCR is an indispensable method in many disciplines such as human diagnostics and forensics [@martins_dna_2015].
+There are numerous software packages for the analysis of qPCR data were published [@pabinger_survey_2014, @rodiger_r_2015].
+These software packages provide complex pipelines and a rich sets of criteria to process qPCR data adequately.
+This includes the pre-processing of raw data, fitting of non-linear models on raw data, the calculation of the cycle of quantification the calculation of amplification efficiencies, the relative gene expression analysis, normalization procedures, and data management [@ruijter_evaluation_2013, @rodiger_chippcr:_2015, @spiess_impact_2015,
+@ruijter_removal_2015, @rodiger_enabling_2017, @mallona_chainy:_nodate].

-The `PCRedux` package contains functions and data sets for machine learning and statistical analysis with a focus on sigmoid (amplification curve) data.
-In detail, package contains data sets of qPCR, which were created and rated by human experts.
-Amplification curves have characteristics which can be used for the classification.
-The features from amplification curves can be extract by the `pcrfit_parallel` function. `pcrfit_parallel` performs in parallel multiple analysis on the curve data such as changepoint analysis, regression analysis, noise analysis, autocorrelation analysis and model fitting to qPCR data.
-They can be used for the creation of models that predict a class (e.g., positive, ambiguous, negative qPCR reaction) from input features (slope, background level, changepoints) based on implementations by others (e.g., @erdman_bcp:_2007,
+The `PCRedux` package contains functions and data sets for machine learning and statistical analysis with a focus on amplification curve data.
+Amplification curves have characteristics, which can be used for the classification.
+The features from amplification curves can be extract by the `pcrfit_helper` function.
+Analysis on the curve data such as changepoint analysis, regression analysis, noise analysis, autocorrelation analysis and model fitting are applied to the qPCR data.
+They can be used for the creation of models that predict a class (e.g., positive, ambiguous, negative qPCR reaction) from input features (slope, background level, changepoints) based on implementations by others (e.g., @erdman_bcp:_2007, @ritz_qpcr:_2008,
-@ritz_qpcr:_2008, @Febrero_Bande_2012, @james_ecp:_2013) and us
+@Febrero_Bande_2012, @james_ecp:_2013) and us [@rodiger_surface_2013,
-[@rodiger_surface_2013, @rodiger_chippcr:_2015].
+@rodiger_chippcr:_2015].

+- `autocorrelation_test` performs an autocorrelation analysis on qPCR data,
+- `decision_modus` finds the most frequent rating by a human,
+- `earlyreg` performs a regression analysis in background region,
+- `head2tailratio` compares the ratio of the head and tail,
+- `hookregNL` and `hookreg` attempt to detect a hook effect in the amplification curve,
+- `mblrr`, a function to perform a qunantile-filter based local robust regression,
+- `performance`, performance analysis (e.g., sensitivity, specificity, Cohen's kappa) for binary classification
+- `qPCR2fdata`, a helper function to convert amplification curve data to the **fdata** format.

+`pcrfit_parallel` is a wrapper for numerous functions, which are performed in parallel.

+The data sets originate form qPCRs, which were created and rated by human experts.

+To best of our knowledge, there was no *R* package, which uses raw amplification curve data for features extraction and machine learning purposes. `PCRedux` provides tools for importing and working with sigmoid data.
+The `PCRedux` package an add-on package for the open source statistical computing language and environment *R* [@R_language].

 ![](fig1.png)<!-- -->